Al3zama1/swe-notes/CCNA/61 - Commands By Topic.md

 EAP-TLs
 both the client and authentication server have digital certificates to create secure tunnel. in the tunnel encryption is negotiated.

+WPA3 additional security features
+	PMA (protected management frames) protects management frames in 802.11 SAE (simultaneous authentication of equals)
+		protect four way handshake used in personal mode when authenticating to a wireless network forward secrecy
+	protects agains saving of packets and trying to decrypt them in teh future
 ```